Quantum dot coupled to topological insulators: The role of edge states: Introduction

 The aim of the present paper is to study such a setup.
 In particular, we investigate the effects of edge states on the occupation as well as on the spectral and on the transport properties of a single-level quantum dot that is weakly tunnel coupled to the boundary of one or two semi-infinite fermionic SSH chains.
 In our study of the single-lead (equilibrium) setup, we complement the results of Ref.\ \onlinecite{Zaimi21} regarding edge-state detection via a coupled dot.

 This article is divided into two parts.
 Initially, we consider the fermions to be non-interacting.
-This allows us to employ the Green's function formalism in order to obtain exact results for the dot spectral function, the dot occupation, and the current flowing through the dot in a two-terminal system with a bias voltage applied to the SSH leads.
+This allows us to employ the Green's function formalism in order to obtain exact results for the equilibrium dot spectral function and the dot occupation as well as the steady-state current flowing through the dot in a two-terminal system with a bias voltage applied to the SSH leads.
 We identify signatures of the topological edge states in the dot spectral function and interpret them in terms of an effective two-state model that takes into account the hybridization and repulsion of the dot and the edge state.
 These signatures translate to effects in the dot occupation and the current.

 In equilibrium, the occupation of the dot as a function of its energy is strongly broadened by the presence of the edge state.
 While the curve shows a sharp step when the lead is in its normal phase at zero temperature, the step acquires a width of $\sqrt{\Gamma \Delta}$ when the lead is topological.
 Here, $\Gamma$ characterizes the tunneling between the dot and the SSH lead, and $\Delta$ is the energy gap in the lead.
 In a non-equilibrium setup with two SSH leads and a bias voltage applied across the dot, the presence of edge states leads to a shift of the current-voltage curve, the sign of which (retardation vs.\ early current onset) depends on the phases of both leads and further system parameters such as the dot energy.